Skip to content

 global warming time series

 Yearly surface temperature compared to the 20th-century average from 1880–2021.
 Blue bars indicate cooler-than-average years; red bars show warmer-than-average years.
-The past 7 years on record hold the top 7 spots for the warmest year on record, and 2023 is on pace to be the hottest year yet according to a majority of the projections.
-The warming, on average, is by 0.07 C per decade, but has accelerated, warming at an average of 0.18 C since 1981.
+Not included in this analysis is data from 2023, which has been recently confirmed as the hottest year yet on record.
+The warming, on average, is by 0.07 C per decade, but has accelerated in recent years, warming at an average of 0.18 C per decade since 1981.

 Credit: NOAA National Centers for Environmental information, Climate at a Glance: Global Time Series